SAP/spartacus-docs/_pages/dev/features/bulk-pricing.md

 ## Overview

-B2B Bulk Pricing allows users to see potential savings for specific products when they are purchased in bulk.
+Bulk Pricing allows users to see potential savings for specific products when they are purchased in bulk.
 A pricing table is displayed on the product details page that lists the different price tiers for the product, based on the quantity that is purchased.

-## CMS Component
+## Enabling Bulk Pricing

+You can enable bulk pricing by selecting it as an option when installing the `@spartacus/product` feature library.
+For more information, see [Installing Additional Spartacus Libraries](https://sap.github.io/spartacus-docs/schematics/#installing-additional-spartacus-libraries).

-B2B Bulk Pricing is driven by CMS.
+Bulk Pricing is driven by CMS.
 You can add the bulk pricing table to your product pages using ImpEx similar to the following:

 ```text
 $contentCatalog=powertools-spaContentCatalog